data-edu/data-science-in-education/_book/16-teaching-data-science.md

 (e.g., @oneill2016's *Weapons of Math Destruction*, and @lehrer2007's
 description of data modeling).
 From this broader view, choosing representative data is a choice, like others, that teachers can make.
-For example, instructors can choose data that directs attention to issues--equity-related issues in education, for example--that she or he believes would be valuable for students to analyze.
+For example, instructors can choose data that directs attention to issues---equity-related issues in education, for example---that she or he believes would be valuable for students to analyze.

 It is important to consider and question what data is collected and why, even with variables that we consider to be objective.
-For example, some variables are constructed to be dichotomous (e.g. gender) or categorical (e.g. race), but the data that is collected is based on decisions by the observer and may not be inherently objective.
+For example, some variables are constructed to be dichotomous (e.g., gender) or categorical (e.g., race), but the data that is collected is based on decisions by the observer and may not be inherently objective.

 This broader consideration of data is also important when it comes to which data is used for teaching and learning.
 For example, if a dataset only includes names of individuals from a